teachjing/jupyter-playground/README.md

 To get started with the playground, click on the launch binder link or goto [PowerShellPlayground.com](http://www.powershellplayground.com).
 It should load an environment on Mybinders.com which is a free cloud hosted notebook that will clone this repository.

 To run your own Jupyter Notebook locally using docker.
+- clone the github repo and navigate to the docker folder.
 - docker build --tag powershellplayground .
 - docker run -p 8888:8888 powershellplayground